ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/httpauthentication.md

 // action code skipped for brevity
 ```

 The action reads the form and checks for an input named **"PromoCode"**.
-If it does not equals **"FREE"**, the action return its view with the same order provided from the form.
+If it does not equal **"FREE"**, the action returns its view with the same order provided by the form.
 Let's test this logic!

 Go to the **"project.json"** file and add **"MyTested.AspNetCore.Mvc.Http"** as a dependency: